workingwoki/learngit/readme.txt

 this is a txt file.
 git is a third software.
-add one line two line
+add one line two line.
+this is the latest version.